a-n-t-h-o-n-y/TermOx/README.md

   <img src="docs/images/custom.png">
 </p>

-Besides the provided Widget Library, anyone can create new Widgets from scratch.
+Beyond the Widget Library, anyone can create new Widgets from scratch.
 By inheriting from the `Widget` class, you are provided with virtual function event handlers.
-These allow handling of everything from user input, animation, painting to the screen, focus in/out, and others.
-Existing Widget types can be inherited from in order to build on top of existing behavior.
+These allow handling of everything from user input, animation, painting the screen, focus in/out, etc...
+Inheriting from an existing Widget type lets you build on top of existing behavior.

 ## Signals